Welcome to Year 5!

 Please see the homework menu at the bottom of the page for more ideas on what you can do at home to extend your learning.

-Maths: We have covered so many areas of maths so far this term, including methods for multiplying, dividing, adding and subtracting, as well as measure and time.
+Maths: We have covered so many areas of maths so far this term, including methods for multiplying, dividing, adding and subtracting.
 We have been working on our problem solving skills by putting our maths into real life situations to see how we can solve them.
-Over the Spring term we have been solving fractions of amounts and their percentage equivalents, scale drawings, types of triangles and data handling.
+Over the Summer term we have been working on ratio and data handling.

 Important things to remember: